Mark112887/MKV_Video_Audio_Subtitle_Tool/README.md

 ## :computer: Configuration

 Your output folder choice is saved automatically — no configuration needed.
 To reset it, just delete the `settings.json` file in the app's directory.
-Processing logs are written to the same directory while jobs run; they contain command-level detail useful for troubleshooting.

 ---